Phil0xFF/homebridge-lupus-security/README.md

 This is a homebridge plugin for the Lupus Security XT2 alarm system.

+### Functions

+- See current status of the area 1 (home, armed, unarmed)
+- Set the alarm status of area 1 to home mode 1 or unarmed
+- Set the alarm status of area 1 to armed or unarmed

 ## Installation

 1. Install homebridge using the official instructions.